celestiaorg/.github/SECURITY.md

 - the vulnerability has been fixed and the Celestia program owner has provided permission for you to disclose it; or
-- you do not receive any response for 120 days after you submit the vulnerability
+- 120 days after you submit the vulnerability

 ### Scope